With my teeny-tiny measurements – I'm 1 pixel high by 1 pixel wide – I go completely unnoticed.

 How to install the pixel manually?

-To do this, go back to your Facebook ad account (in the Events Manager), and click on Continue Pixel Setup.
+To do this, go back to your Facebook Ads account (in the Events Manager), and click on Continue Pixel Setup.

-Next, the most appropriate way to proceed is to paste the piece of code into the functions.php
+However, the most appropriate way to do this is to paste the code snippet into your child theme’s functions.php file.

 This little secretive thing is located in your theme folder by following this path: wp-content > themes > name of your theme > functions.php.